Health Devices

 Built-in GPS makes tracking much more accurate, and is recommended for serious runners.
 It's available in select tracking watches, like most Garmin models, including the Forerunner 25 ($169).
 The Fitbit Surge ($249) and the Polar M400 ($229 MSRP, available lower at certain retailers) also have models with built-in GPS.

-Swimmers have particular needs, and no trackers are made equal when it comes to being waterproof.
+Swimmers have particular needs, and no trackers are made equal regarding being waterproof.
 Many are merely water-resistant and not recommended for use in the pool.
 The Garmin Vivoactive ($249) or the Misfit Shine ($69) for a budget option.
-Those willing to shell out an extra $10 can gain a few more swim-focused activity features in the Misfit Speedo Shine ($79).
+Those willing to shell out an extra $10 can gain more swim-focused activity features in the Misfit Speedo Shine ($79).

-Those on two wheels also have to decide whether they want to merely track their distance and calories burned, or their cadence — the number of revolutions they turn every minute.
-Models that supports additional bicycle-mounted sensors, include the Mio Fuse ($149).
+Those on two wheels also have to decide whether they want to merely track their distance and calories burned or their cadence—the number of revolutions they turn every minute.
+Models that support additional bicycle-mounted sensors include the Mio Fuse ($149).

 What Form Factor Fits You?

-Now that you've narrowed what you want from a device, consider how you'd like it to look.
-There are three main categories for fitness trackers: dongles, wristbands and watches.
-Dongles are generally less expensive and more basic, whereas watches tend to have more features and a higher price tag.
+Now that you've narrowed down what you want from a device consider how you'd like it to look.
+There are three main categories for fitness trackers: dongles, wristbands, and watches.
+Dongles are generally less expensive and more basic, whereas watches have more features and a higher price tag.
 Wristbands fall somewhere in the middle.

 What Apps and Services are right for you?